loganPasternak67854/SoftwareEngineering-Group13/databaseCode.md

-//CONTRIBUTION OF LOGAN PASTERNAK START

-CREATE DATABASE GoodsWebsiteDatabase;--Contributed by Logan Pasternak Use GoodsWebsiteDatabase;
-DEFAULT CHARACTER SET = 'utf8mb4';
+USE GoodsWebsiteDatabase;--Contributed by Logan Pasternak DEFAULT CHARACTER SET = 'utf8mb4';
 --This is the user entity
 CREATE TABLE USERS(